Stumpwork (album): Themes and lyrics

 In the lead-up to the album, two band members' relatives, to whom the record was dedicated, died: Maynard's mother and Dowse's grandfather.
 The grief stemming from those events inspired Dry Cleaning to write "No Decent Shoes for Rain".
 Elsewhere, grief manifested in a separate context on "Gary Ashby", a song about the titular family tortoise that had escaped during pandemic lockdown.
 Shaw elaborated in Uncut magazine that the story of "Gary Ashby" is fictional and that she had never own a tortoise before, adding "I wish I could have one, but I don't have the lifestyle that could accommodate a pet at all."
 Another common theme is commentary on a dystopian late stage capitalistic society juxtaposed with an embrace of consumerism.
 This is made explicit on tracks such as "Anna Calls from the Arctic" with the lines "Nothing works / Everything's expensive / And opaque and privatised / My shoe organising thing arrived / Thank God".
 Also, on "Hot Penny Day"—named after a medieval tradition in Honiton, Devon, England where the wealthy would toss down burning hot pennies toward local crowds arriving to attend the town market—Shaw opens with the line "If I could live across the road from a boot fair, wouldn't that be something?"

-Besides the aformentioned themes of grief and consumerism, the album explores surrealism and everyday mundane activities, and brief moments of humour injected via non-sequitors.
+Besides the aforementioned themes of grief and consumerism, the album explores surrealism and everyday mundane activities, and brief moments of humour injected via non-sequitors.
 While Stumpwork deals with many subjects, some more dour than others, Shaw has said that the band's intention was to "set out to write an optimistic record.
 There's a lot of humour in what we do."